martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-for each received ACK, where *target* is calculated as described in
+for each received new ACK, where *target* is calculated as described in
 {{win-inc}}.

 ## Convex Region